txizzle/reading-list/README.md

 # Research Paper Reading List

 A list of papers and resources I have read, am reading, or want to read.
-The majority are deep learning research papers.
+The majority are deep learning research papers, specifically in representation learning, reinforcement learning, and robotics.

-*Last updated: 12/24/2017*
+*Last updated: 11/8/2018*

 ## General Resources